-- 7.6.
-Complaints which identify criminal conduct or breach of other regulations by any person may be referred by the MO to Sussex Police for consideration, in accordance with an agreed protocol as set out in Appendix 4, or any other regulatory agency.
-In such cases the MO may pause the consideration of the complaint pending action by the other body. - 8.7.
-If the MO decides the matter is within scope, he or she will invite an Independent Person (IP) to give his or her views on what action should be taken before reaching a final decision at this stage. - 9.8.
-He or she will also notify the Subject Member of the complaint unless there are compelling reasons not to and invite him/her to submit any relevant comments. -The Subject Member will be given within 10 working days to respond, from the date of the notification.
+- 6. Complaints which identify criminal conduct or breach of other regulations by any person may be referred by the MO to Sussex Police for consideration, in accordance with an agreed protocol as set out in Appendix B, or any other regulatory agency.
+In such cases the MO may pause the consideration of the complaint pending action by the other body. - 7.
+If the MO decides the matter is within scope, he or she will invite an Independent Person (IP) to give his or her views on what action should be taken at this stage.
+That IP will then remain the IP who will be consulted on that case throughout this process, except in exceptional circumstances. - 8.
+The MO will also notify the Subject Member of the complaint unless there are compelling reasons not to and invite him/her to submit any relevant comments.
+The Subject Member will be given 10 working days to respond, from the date of the notification.
 In parish cases the MO may also notify the clerk and may ask for relevant factual information.
-However, the MO, in consultation with an IP, may withhold the complainant's identity if they can be satisfied that there are reasonable grounds for granting confidentiality, for example a belief that the complainant or any witness to the complaint may be at risk of physical harm or intimidation, or that their employment may be jeopardised if their identity is disclosed. - 10.9.
-At the end of the 10 working days (regardless of whether any comments have been received from the Subject Member), the MO will decide may consult an IP one of the following outcomes., having regard to the views of the IP and any comments made by the Subject Member The MO will then decide one of the following outcomes: - a) to take no further action; - b) to seek to resolve the matter informally; or - c) to refer the matter for investigation. - 11.10.
-In deciding what action is necessary the MO will consider the following non-exclusive factors: - a) does the complaint contain sufficient evidence to demonstrate a potential breach of the Code?; - b) are there alternative, more appropriate, remedies that should be explored first? - c) where the complaint is by one Councillor against another, a greater allowance for robust political debate (but not personal abuse or "unparliamentary" language) may be given;
+However, the MO, in consultation with an IP, may withhold the complainant's identity if they can be satisfied that there are reasonable grounds for granting confidentiality, for example a belief that the complainant or any witness to the complaint may be at risk of physical harm or intimidation, or that their employment may be jeopardised if their identity is disclosed. - 9.
+At the end of the 10 working days (regardless of whether any comments have been received by the Subject Member) the MO will decide one of the following outcomes: - a) to take no further action; - b) to seek to resolve the matter informally; or - c) to refer the matter for investigation. - 10.
+In deciding what action is necessary the MO will consider the following non exclusive factors: - a) does the complaint contain sufficient evidence to demonstrate a potential breach of the Code?; - b) are there alternative, more appropriate, remedies that should be explored first?;